T1 Service Options: High Speed T1 Data Lines and T1 Phone Service

-If your organization requires constant connectivity to another office location, you should consider Point-to-Point T1 service.
+If your organization requires constant connectivity to another office location, you could use Point-to-Point T1 service.
 This is the same as regular T1 service, except now you have a Local Loop on 2 ends instead of just 1.
 This increases the cost of the monthly recurring local loop charge, but calling (or data transfer) between these two points is unlimited, with full T1 duplex speed(1.5 MBPS).
-Often nowadays, locations are networked together more cost effectively via VPN Networks, or for multi-location networks, via MPLS Networks.
+Often multi-locations are networked together more cost effectively via SD-WAN Networks, or legacy networks that use MPLS Networks.

 Frame Relay Service

 Frame Relay (FR) has been used by businesses requiring constant connectivity between 2 or more locations.
 Unlike Point-to-Point, you can select sub-T1 speeds between each satellite location and the main office (or Host).
 In the past, the lower cost of Frame Relay sub-T1 speeds and the ability to upgrade in speed on an as-needed basis, made this an attractive alternative to Point-to-Point T1 service.
-With T1 prices having fallen substantially over the last decade and other options, Frame Relay is no longer very popular.
-Nowadays, "always-on" connections between locations are typically provided by MPLS or VPN Networks.
+With T1 prices having fallen substantially over the last few decades and cable and fiber costs that are even lower per Mbps, Frame Relay is no longer very popular.
+Nowadays, "always-on" connections between locations are typically provided by SD-WAN Networks.